pquiring/QSharp/readme.txt

 Notes:
  - Supports either self-managed memory management like in C++ (see Object.Delete()) or the 'Boehm-Demers-Weiser' Garbage Collector
-   - Garbage collectors and Reference Counting often create performance issues
+   - Garbage Collectors and Reference Counting often create performance issues
    - attribute [AutoMemoryPool] can be used on methods to automatically free all objects created during method when method returns
      - return value will not be freed
      - Object.Detach() can be used to "detach" an object from the auto release memory pool
      - this is usefull in methods that create many untrackable objects such as string + operators
  - NullPointerExceptions are checked
  - classlib is a work in progress
+ - there are still some memory leaks, especially in the widget elements since ownership is often ambiguous
  - currently cygwin/mingw support is not working until cygwin cmake is upgraded to at least 3.8
-   - don't recommend mingw anyways, it's generated code is very slow compared to MSVC
+   - don't recommend mingw anyways, it's generated code is very slow compared to msvc

 C# features that differ:
  - lock () {} only works with Qt.Core.ThreadLock